 How to increase rent for month-to-month leases:

-- Determine the rent increase based on market rates and state laws.
+1. Determine the rent inflation increase based on market rates and state laws.
 You can use a rent calculator that helps you analyze rents in the area.
 Or you can calculate monthly rent using a CPI calculator for rent increases.

-- Give tenant(s) written a rent increase letter due to inflation in accordance with state and local laws for rent increase notice periods (usually 30 days).
-If you are updating the lease, you have the option to reset the term of the lease to another 12 months by adding a new lease commencement date
+2. Give tenant(s) written a rent increase letter due to inflation in accordance with state and local laws for rent increase notice periods (usually 30 days).
+If you are updating the lease, you can reset the lease term to another 12 months by adding a new lease commencement date.

-- Request tenant confirmation of receiving the written rent increase letter to document that proper notice was provided before you raise the rent.
+3. Request tenant confirmation of receiving the written rent increase letter to document that proper notice was provided before you raised the rent payments.

 For annual lease renewals, it’s suggested that you send a lease renewal letter two months before the lease expires to discuss rent increases.
 This gives you time to take action for tenant turnover if they choose to argue the increase or vacate the property.